Fraternity Titelbild

 Two real-life stories.
 One stunning twist.
 Meet Jake, a studious freshman weighing how far to go to find a brotherhood that will introduce him to lifelong friends and help conquer his social awkwardness; and Oliver, a hardworking chapter president trying to keep his misunderstood fraternity out of trouble despite multiple run-ins with the police.

-Fraternity is more than just a pause-resisting, character-driven read.
-It’s a vital book about the transition from boyhood to manhood; it brilliantly weaves psychology, current events, neuroscience, and interviews to explore the state of masculinity today and what that means for students and their parents.
+Fraternity is more than just a page-turning, character-driven read.
+It’s a vital book about the transition from boyhood to manhood; it brilliantly weaves psychology, current events, neuroscience, and interviews to explore the state of masculinity today, and what that means for students and their parents.
 It’s a different kind of story about college boys, a story in which they candidly discuss sex, friendship, social media, drinking, peer pressure, gender roles, and even porn.
 And it’s a book about boys at a vulnerable age, living on their own for perhaps the first time.
 Boys who, in a climate that can stigmatize them merely for being male, don’t necessarily want to navigate the complicated, coming-of-age journey to manhood alone.

 Bildung Geschlechterforschung Popularkultur Sozialwissenschaften